Adeste, Fideles - Notes on the Hymn

-The Text of the Adeste, Fideles
+The Text of the Adeste Fideles

-The Tune of the Adeste, Fideles
+The Tune of the Adeste Fideles

-Protestant Uses of the Adeste, Fideles
+Protestant Uses of the Adeste Fideles

-Catholic Uses of the Adeste, Fideles.
+Catholic Uses of the Adeste Fideles.

-Notwithstanding the unfortunate prejudice that is sometimes seen by both Catholic and Protestant authors, Rev. Henry is refreshingly non-sectarian.
+Notwithstanding the unfortunate prejudice that is sometimes seen in both Catholic and Protestant authors, Rev. Henry is refreshingly non-sectarian.
 Rev. Henry was also the author of a free translation of Adeste, Fideles, Ye Faithful, With Gladness.